spottmedia/ansible-ssh-login-notifications/README.md

 ssh_login_notifications_slack_app_oauth: [YOUR APP's OATH KEY]  					# required
 ssh_login_notifications_slack_app_channel: [Slack channel, defaults to #general]

+  # Put your history check as tight as needed to not take old IPs into consieration
+ssh_login_notifications_slack_threshold: [a timestamp, optional default to one day]

 ```

 Notifications previously activated with this role can be deactivated by setting the variable to *false*.